DCAN-Labs/BIBSnet/docs/usage.md

                         Positive integer, the participant's age in months.
 For example, -age 5 would mean the participant is 5 months old.
-Include this argument unless the age in months is specified in the sub-{}_sessions.tsv file inside the each subjects' BIDS input directory or the participants.tsv file inside the BIDS directory at the subject-level.
+Include this argument unless the age in months is specified in each subject's sub-{}_sessions.tsv file
+                        inside its BIDS input directory or inside the participants.tsv file inside the BIDS directory at thesubject-level.
   -end {prebibsnet,bibsnet,postbibsnet}, --ending-stage {prebibsnet,bibsnet,postbibsnet}
                         Name of the stage to run last.
 By default, this will be the postbibsnet stage.
-Valid choices: prebibsnet, bibsnet, postbibsnet
+Valid choices: prebibsnet, bibsnet, postbibsnet --fsl-bin-path FSL_BIN_PATH
+                        Valid path to fsl bin.Defaults to the path used by the
+                        container: /opt/fsl-6.0.5.1/bin/
   -model MODEL, --model-number MODEL, --bibsnet-model MODEL
                         Model/task number for BIBSnet.
-By default, this will be inferred from CABINET/data/models.csv based on
+By default, this will be inferred from /home/cabinet/data/models.csv based
-                        which data exists in the --bids-dir.
+                        on which data exists in the --bids-dir.
 BIBSnet will run model 514 by default for T1w-only, model 515 for T2w-only, and model 552 for both T1w and T2w.
+  --nnUNet NNUNET, -n NNUNET
+                        Valid path to existing executable file to run nnU- Net_predict.
+By default, this script will assume that nnU-Net_predict will be the path used by the
+                        container: /opt/conda/bin/nnUNet_predict
+  --nnUNet-configuration {2d,3d_fullres,3d_lowres,3d_cascade_fullres}
-  --overwrite, --overwrite-old
+                        The nnUNet configuration to use.Defaults to 3d_fullres --overwrite, --overwrite-old
                         Include this flag to overwrite any previous CABINET outputs in the derivatives sub-directories.
 Otherwise,